 Based on the fridge horror below, Clockwerk is shown in the background watching the character.
 Now the reason he doesn't attack Sly or his ancestor is probably cause he may not understand what's going on, why is there another Cooper here in the timeline and how is it he knows the current Coopers' moves and others he didn't know of based on the time period.
 So instead of attacking him, he's spying on them to discover their strengths and weaknesses so he can formulate a plan of attack.
 Really adds into the Paranoia Fuel.

-Sir Raleigh, which is a frog, has the Ninja Spire Jump.
+Sir Raleigh, who is a frog, has the Ninja Spire Jump.

-Muggshot the gangster has the Rail Walk/Slide, which was developed by "Tennessee Kid" Cooper.
+Muggshot the gangster has the Rail Walk/Slide, which was developed by "Tennessee Kid" Cooper - a cowboy.

 Mz.
 Ruby, the witch who deals with zombies and ghosts, has the Invisibility.

 The PandaKing has the pages written by Otto Van Cooper... including how to fit a heavy machine gun on a vehicle, among other things.

-However, he did create the "owl dialect" that prevented Sly from getting the Game BreakerTime Stop right away and use it against him.
+He also did create the "owl dialect" that prevented Sly from getting the Game-BreakerTime Stop right away and use it against him.
 You can never be too careful...